• Europes biggest bike selection

 5. Price.

-6. Is it for you?
+6. Is that okay for you?

 The Focus Izalco Max 9.8 is ideal for ambitious and experienced hobby racers who want to make the most of their fast rides, even when riding on rougher asphalt.
 For beginners, the price is perhaps a bit too high and the nervous front may take some getting used to - you would be better off with the Izalco Max 8 series.